FacilityApi/FacilityApi.github.io/docs/spec.md

 In an FSD file, the `method` keyword starts the definition of a method.
 It is followed by the method name and optionally preceded by method attributes.

 The request and response follow the method name, each enclosed in braces and separated by a colon (`:`).
-The request and response fields are listed within the braces.
+The request and response fields, if any, are listed within the braces.

 ```
   method translate